ben0bi/ben0biJSLoader/README.md

 It simply loads the filenames and adds some SCRIPT tags to the HEAD tag of your page.

 ## Usage:
 Create a JSON file with a one-level structure.
 The key values do not matter except for "//" which is a comment.
 The last entry should be "//":0 so the comment key will be cleared.
 In your page, just load this script and call the loader.
 See example below.

-### Example:
+## Example:

+#### JSON File:
 {
    "//": "Those are my files and this is a comment..",